andregeorgis/mtrx2700_temp_group_name/Lab 1/README.md

 The second task block changes the letters to uppercase.
 This works similar to above, except checking if the character is initially lowercase.

 The third task block changes the first letter of each word to uppercase and rest lowercase.
 A word is defined as string of letters between two special characters, which is usually a space.
-The code stores the value of the previous character in order to recognise a space  character.
-Condition branches would force the current character in the input string to go thorugh a process to make it an uppercase character if the previous character is either a space or null character.
+The code stores the value of the previous character in order to recognize a space  character.
+Condition branches would force the current character in the input string to go through a process to make it an uppercase character if the previous character is either a space or null character.
 Otherwise, the code would jump into subroutines to change it into a lowercase.
 The code would then store the value of the current character into the previous character variable to allow the code to check the other characters.

 The fourth task block changes the first letter of each sentence to uppercase and the rest lowercase.
 A sentence is defined as a string of characters between first letter and a full stop for the first sentence and from full stop to full stop for other sentences.
 The previous character's value is stored and this would determine which set of branches the code would jump to.
 If the previous character is a full stop, the code would jump through to check if there is a space character which would then lead to an uppercase letter.
 Otherwise, the code would jump to subroutines to either turn the letter to lowercase or print out the current character.